vikkastiwari/competitive-coding-questions/README.md

 2. Write comments so that other students can understand what is being done in the code.

 ### What you can contribute
-1. Interview questions from companies
+1. Interview coding questions from companies
 2. Optimized complexities of problems using 'Dynamic Programming' approach
+3. Good questions of DSA
-3. And more ..
+4. And more ..